pooleja/StatsE16/README.md

 ```

 ## Get Paid
-To get paid for providing your stats, get it up and running, join the market, and then send me your ZeroTier IP address.
-You can DM it to me on Slack at https://slack.21.co.
-My name is 'poole_party'.
+To get paid for providing your stats, get it up and running, join the market, and then register your ZeroTier IP address with eSixteen.co.

 To join the market:
 ```